Recently a friend described her biggest challenge of decorating their Christmas tree.

 “You start going through ornaments, memories come flowing back, and it leads to eating chocolate, and then tears,” she said.

 I know exactly what she means.

-In our home we’ve always collected ornaments to symbolize what is going on in our lives at the time.
+In our home, we’ve always collected ornaments to symbolize what is going on in our lives at the time.
 They could be handmade, store-bought, or maybe even something we turned into an ornament.
 But in the end, our Christmas tree is about our family and the significant life experiences we’ve shared together.
 Consider our tree a biography with ribbons and blinking lights.

-Earlier this week my wife and I found ourselves standing in front the Christmas tree, the only light in the room being the twinkling of bulbs, retelling stories from our life together based on whatever ornament caught our attention.
+Earlier this week my wife and I found ourselves standing in front the Christmas tree, the only light in the room is the twinkling of bulbs, retelling stories from our life together based on whatever ornament caught our attention.